cs3110/textbook/src/chapters/ds/promises.md

     | Rejected exc -> {state = Rejected exc; handlers = []}
 ```

 Third, if the promise is pending, we need to do more work.
-Here's what we said
-in our discussion of `bind` in the previous section:

-> [T]he bind function returns a new promise.
+The `bind` function needs to return a new promise.
 That promise will become
-resolved when (or if) the callback completes running, sometime in the future.
+fulfilled when (or if) the callback completes running, sometime in the future.
 Its contents will be whatever contents are contained within the promise that the
 callback itself returns.

-That's what we now need to implement.
 So, we create a new promise and resolver
 called `output_promise` and `output_resolver`.
 That promise is what `bind`
 returns.
 Before returning it, we use a helper function `handler_of_callback`
 (described below) to transform the callback into a handler, and enqueue that
 handler on the promise.
 That ensures the handler will be run when the promise
-later becomes resolved or rejected:
+later becomes resolved:

 ```ocaml
     | Pending ->